imeemalabonga/imeemalabonga.github.io/README.md

 ## About Me

-Experienced technical writer and web content developer with over 14 years of successful experience in technical documentation and web content.
-Recognized consistently for performance excellence and contributions to success in various industries including aviation/airlines, semiconductors, and payment processing.
-Understanding of modern editing and publishing software, including Microsoft Visual Studio Code and WordPress.
+Experienced technical writer and web content developer with 15 years of successful experience in technical documentation and web content development.
+Recognized consistently for performance excellence and contributions to success in various tech industries including aviation/airline software solutions, semiconductors, payment processing software, and small business enterprise software.
+Demonstrates firm grasp of modern editing and publishing applications, such as Microsoft Visual Studio Code and WordPress.
+Specializes in documenting APIs and integration.

 ## Technical Writing and Documentation Experience

 ### Senior Technical Writer - APIs and Integrations
 **Deltek** (March 2022 - present)
-- Creates, updates, and uploads integration reference documentation for several products
+- Creates, updates, and uploads integration reference documentation and release notes descriptions for several products.
-- Updates and uploads API documentation for several products
+- Updates and uploads API documentation for several products.
-- Regularly contributes to the team terminology list project
+- Regularly contributes to the team terminology list project.
-- Created the training materials and demo of the SDL Tridion Docs Collective Spaces tool for a small team of SMEs
+- Created and presented the training materials and demo of the SDL Tridion Docs Collective Spaces tool for a small group of subject matter experts (SMEs).

 ### Technical Writer - API
 **AdButler** (May 2021 - January 2022)